groff_man_style(7) — Linux manual page

 Use .SY and .YS to summarize syntax using familiar Unix

-not.
+Solaris troffs do not.
 See subsection “Use of extensions” below.

-are restored to their previous states.
+adjustment, and hyphenation to their previous states.
+If

 distinguish differing modes of operation of a complex command

-invoking a particular mode of operation.
+ways of invoking a particular mode of operation.

 groff's own command-line interface illustrates most specimens one